-We have ceased operations at a subsidiary in Oakville, Ontario, Canada as of March 31, 2023.
+We have ceased operations at our subsidiary in Oakville, Ontario, Canada as of March 31, 2023.
 We currently have a subsidiary located in India.
 The Canada-based subsidiary conducted its transactions in U.S. dollars and Canadian dollars, but its functional currency was the U.S. dollar.
 The Indian-based subsidiary generally conducts its transactions in Indian rupees, which is also its functional currency.
-The results of any non-U.S. dollar transactions and balances are remeasured in U.S. dollars at the applicable exchange rates during the period and resulting foreign currency transactions denominated in foreign currencies and the translation impact of local currencies to U.S. dollars was immaterial for the three months ended March 31, 2023 and 2022.
+The results of any non-U.S. dollar transactions and balances are remeasured in U.S. dollars at the applicable exchange rates during the period and resulting foreign currency transaction gains and losses are included in the determination of net income.
+Our gain or loss on transactions denominated in foreign currencies and the translation impact of local currencies to U.S. dollars was immaterial for the three and six months ended June 30, 2023 and 2022.
 Unless otherwise noted, all references to "\$" or "dollar" refer to the U.S. dollar.
+The Company's asset and liability accounts are translated using the current exchange rate as of the balance sheet date.
+Shareholders' equity accounts are translated using a weighted average exchange rate over the period ended on the balance sheet date.
+Adjustments resulting from the translation of the financial statements of the Company's foreign subsidiaries into U.S. dollars are accumulated as a separate component of shareholders' equity within accumulated other comprehensive income, net of tax.